blazingdrummer/BakedModpack/README.md

     - Because this challenge requires at minimum 10 lunar coins to complete, it is uniquely difficult in this modpack, because you'd need to achieve it in one run.
 Lunar coins' drop chance also decreases for that run every time one drops, making this challenge potentially nearly impossible.
 Your options are: disable the TemporaryLunarCoins mod in r2modman and play normally until you complete this challenge, use the `give_lunar 10` command to gain the necessary coins, or modify your save file.
 For information on how to edit your save file directly, please visit the [Discord](https://discord.gg/QRtdUbV).

 ### Known Bugs/Problems
-  - spectral circlet has no texture and is invisible, making it nearly impossible to pick up if you didn't see it drop
   - loading into the Bazaar using a game save causes the BiggerBazaar chests to not spawn
     - simply don't save your game in the Bazaar or do your shopping beforehand
   - (not really a bug?) going to the next stage toggles `noclip` off and takes focus away from the console